i8degrees/redstone-university/src/Part-I--Foundations/03b_Interlude-Power-of_Abstraction/draft.md

 > **CRITICAL ENGINEERING TIP:**
 > As the CircuitVerse documentation advises, you must finalize your circuit layout **before** you start connecting wires to it.
 If you change the pin layout after wiring, CircuitVerse may break the connections.
 Do your layout work first!

 Now, your subcircuit is not only functional but also a clean, professional component that's easy to integrate.
-If you repeat this process for your Encoder and 7-Segment Display, you can recreate the exact "black box" diagram we saw at the beginning of this interlude.
+If you repeat this process for your 10-to-7 Encoder, you can recreate the exact "black box" diagram we saw at the beginning of this interlude.

 ---